 Performio has developed commission tracking software for salespeople everywhere.
 It can help companies assign correct targets and quotas and help reward the best salespeople with the correct amount.
 It eliminates the need for you to use spreadsheets, which invite mistakes that can cost a company hundreds of thousands of dollars in incorrect sales compensation every year.
 Even better, using our software can help motivate your salespeople to perform at their very best.

-If you would like to learn more about what we can do for you and your company and help you develop a sales compensation plan that both pays your best people the correct amount and saves you money in the long run, you can request a demo today.
+If you would like to learn more about what we can do for you and your company and help you develop a sales compensation plan that both pays your best people the correct amount and saves you money in the long run, you can arrange a 14 day trial today.